smagnuszewski/Raspberrypi_wake_word_detection/Readme.md

-# Wake word detection on Raspberrypi
+# Wake word Detection on Raspberry Pi

 ## Introduction
 In this project, I have used a RNN model to deploy a wake word detection model on the Raspberry Pi 5.
 Two separate application is developed with the help of a wake word model: